enerqi/sublime-blog/content/blog/hypothesis-property-testing/index.md

 Python in some ways makes mocking too easy.
 The `unitest.mock` library can easily patch functions to create actual mocks or stubs or fakes (not actually "mocks").
 It's not as highly coupled as behaviour verification testing but can still be far too coupled.
 A solution to that is [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
-It looks different in an FP first architecture due to the avoidance of side effects - the maximisation of pure functions.
+It often looks different in an FP first architecture due to the avoidance of side effects - the maximisation of pure functions.
 As it is in many ways the last challenge in settling on a general high level FP first architecture, it will have to be its own series of posts.

 ## Concrete tests